Shameful-Display/ShameBot/README.md

 ```
 MacBook:SDG_Discord_Bot awesomeUser$ npm install
 shame_bot@0.5.0 /Users/awesomeUser/SDG_Discord_Bot
-├── discord.js@7.0.1
+├── discord.js@11.2.1
 └── winston@2.2.0
+└── mongodb@2.1.21
 ```
+Note: you can ignore the warnings about missing peer modules as these are optional for discord JS.
+They are used for Voice Support.

 #### Issues
-If you are having issues check the install steps for Discord.js [here](http://discordjs.readthedocs.org/en/latest/installing.html)
+If you are having issues check the install steps for Discord.js [here](https://discord.js.org/#/docs/main/stable/general/welcome)

 ### Post Install Steps